AlonsoCid/Multi-Omics_CNV_and_mRNA/README.md

 - end: Ending position in the chromosome.

 ## 2. Pipeline Structure
-The analysis is automated using Snakemake, divided into four modular steps:
+The analysis is automated using Snakemake, divided into three modular steps:

   - 01_pca.R: Performs independent Principal Component Analysis (PCA) for initial data exploration.